fernandagil/ms1-nonnapepita-restaurant/README.md

 ### 6.1.
 Acknowledgments

-Precious Ijege for the mentor guidance and support.
+[Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for the mentor guidance and support.

-The tutor team, and specially Scott, for their help and patience.
+The [Code Institute](https://codeinstitute.net/) tutor team, and specially Scott, for their help and patience.

 Emmet, Lucia, Marina for their feedback, their help with the testing on their personal devices, the spelling check in both English and Italian and also for their emotional support.